Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] average
 - [ ] mean
 - [x] median

+**Explanation:** The median is the value separating the higher half from the lower half of a data sample.
+Here it is 13.

 #### Q124.
 What are the two main data structures in the Pandas library?